UniMath/agda-unimath/src/foundation/decidable-subtypes.lagda.md

   map-bool-decidable-subtype-equiv : decidable-subtype l2 A ≃ (A → bool)
   map-bool-decidable-subtype-equiv = equiv-postcomp A equiv-bool-Decidable-Prop

+module _
+  {l1 l2 : Level} {A : UU l1} (P : decidable-subtype l2 A)
+  where

+  abstract
+    is-true-map-bool-is-in-decidable-subtype :
+      (a : A) → is-in-decidable-subtype P a →
+      is-true (map-equiv (map-bool-decidable-subtype-equiv A) P a)
+    is-true-map-bool-is-in-decidable-subtype a a∈P with P a
+    ... | (_ , _ , inl a∈P') = refl
+    ... | (_ , _ , inr a∉P) = ex-falso (a∉P a∈P)

+    is-in-decidable-subtype-is-true-map-bool :
+      (a : A) → is-true (map-equiv (map-bool-decidable-subtype-equiv A) P a) → is-in-decidable-subtype P a
+    is-in-decidable-subtype-is-true-map-bool a fa=true with P a
+    ... | (_ , _ , inl a∈P) = a∈P

+    is-true-map-bool-iff-is-in-decidable-subtype :
+      (a : A) →
+      is-true (map-equiv (map-bool-decidable-subtype-equiv A) P a) ↔ is-in-decidable-subtype P a
+    is-true-map-bool-iff-is-in-decidable-subtype a =
+      ( is-in-decidable-subtype-is-true-map-bool a ,
+        is-true-map-bool-is-in-decidable-subtype a)

+    is-false-map-bool-is-not-in-decidable-subtype :
+      (a : A) → ¬ (is-in-decidable-subtype P a) →
+      is-false (map-equiv (map-bool-decidable-subtype-equiv A) P a)
+    is-false-map-bool-is-not-in-decidable-subtype a a∉P with P a
+    ... | (_ , _ , inl a∈P) = ex-falso (a∉P a∈P)
+    ... | (_ , _ , inr a∉P') = refl

+    is-not-in-decidable-subtype-is-false-map-bool :
+      (a : A) → is-false (map-equiv (map-bool-decidable-subtype-equiv A) P a) → ¬ (is-in-decidable-subtype P a)
+    is-not-in-decidable-subtype-is-false-map-bool a fa=false with P a
+    ... | (_ , _ , inr a∉P) = a∉P

+    is-false-map-bool-iff-is-not-in-decidable-subtype :
+      (a : A) →
+      is-false (map-equiv (map-bool-decidable-subtype-equiv A) P a) ↔ ¬ (is-in-decidable-subtype P a)
+    is-false-map-bool-iff-is-not-in-decidable-subtype a =
+      ( is-not-in-decidable-subtype-is-false-map-bool a ,
+        is-false-map-bool-is-not-in-decidable-subtype a)
 ```

 ### Raising the universe level of decidable subtypes